How to Handle Negative Reviews for Your Local Business

 There are various real scenarios, tactics, and tips to learn to handle those less-than-glowing reviews.
 Because responding well doesn’t just save face.
 It can turn your business critics into fans too.

 Negative reviews can feel gut-wrenching, especially with your online reputation efforts.
 But ignoring them is worse.
 Those reviews don't just vanish.
 They stick around, ready to scare off your next potential customer.
 And according to BrightLocal, 79% of consumers trust online reviews as much as personal recommendations.
-It means reviews (whether good or bad) can make or break your business's reputation and revenue.
+It means reviews (whether good or bad) can make or break your business's online reputation and revenue.

 Negative reviews are smoke signals that alert you when something needs fixing before it turns into a full-blown wildfire.
 Multi-location businesses like Chipotle learned this the hard way.